Thinking about getting computer glasses? Read this first

 Once hard to find, there are now plenty of stylish options from companies like Felix Gray and Peepers.
 You can even get blue-light blocking lenses for your prescription glasses.

-So do blue-light blocking glasses really make a difference for all of us who stare at a screen eight-plus hours per day?
+So do blue-light blocking glasses really make a difference for all of us who stare at a screen 8-plus hours per day?
 The answer isn't as straightforward as yes or no.

 Is staring at a screen for hours each day bad?